Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

 ### Creating staging models

-To create a stage model, we simply copy and paste the below template into a model named after the staging table/view we are creating. dbtvault will generate a stage using parameters provided in the next steps.
+To create a stage model, we simply copy and paste the below template into a model named after the staging table/view we are creating.
+AutomateDV will generate a stage using parameters provided in the next steps.

 === "v_stg_orders.sql"

     ```sql
-    {{ dbtvault.stage(include_source_columns=true,
+    {{ automatedv.stage(include_source_columns=true,
                       source_model=source_model,
                       derived_columns=derived_columns,
                       null_columns=null_columns,